-Based in France, OneFit Médical is a simplified joint-stock company (French SAS) whose registered office is at 18 rue Alain Savary in Besançon.
+Based in France, OneFit Médical is a simplified joint-stock company (French SAS) whose registered office is at 18 Rue Alain Savary, Besançon.
 This entity develops and markets software applications and customised cutting guides for orthopaedics.

-As of 31 December 2016, it generated revenue of €1,261k and a net loss of €327k.
+In 2017 it generated revenues of €1,463,000 and a net loss of €278,000.